 Heaven’s Gate, Jonestown, Scientology, Manson Family … destructive cults abound.

 Many cults are benign, harmless.
-In fact, they can be helpful to its members’ well being.
-Some cults even have the power to elevate and inspire its members.
+In fact, they can be helpful to their members’ well-being.
+Some cults even have the power to elevate and inspire their members.

-When a benign cult is centered around a consumer brand, we call it a Cult Brand.
+When a benign cult is centered around a brand, we call it a Cult Brand.